 Donations are eligible for tax write-offs only if you make them to qualified organizations.
 “An organization has to have received the 501(c)(3) designation from the IRS for it to qualify as a ‘charitable organization’ in terms of deduction donations for tax purposes,” said accountant Eric Nisall, founder of AccountLancer, which provides accounting, tax and consulting services for freelancers.
 “That means your neighbor’s kid’s Little League team selling raffle tickets isn’t a tax write-off unless the team holds that certification.”

-- Federal, state and local governments, if your contribution is solely for public purposes, such as a gift to reduce the public debt or maintain a public park
+- Federal, state, and local governments, if your contribution is only for public purposes, such as a gift to reduce the public debt or maintain a public park

 - Nonprofit schools and hospitals

-- The Salvation Army, American Red Cross, CARE, Goodwill Industries, United Way, Boy Scouts of America, Girl Scouts of America, Boys & Girls Clubs of America and others
+- The Salvation Army, American National Red Cross, CARE, Goodwill Industries, United Way, Boy Scouts of America, Girl Scouts of America, Boys & Girls Clubs of America, and others

 - War veterans’ groups